Mailhappen/zimbra-mailhappen/README.md

 ## Network Edition

-The images with `-ne` suffix are built from Zimbra Network Edition.
+The images with `-ne` suffix are built from Zimbra Network Edition installer.
 You need a valid Zimbra License to use it.
 You can obtain [Zimbra Trial License](https://www.zimbra.com/connect/forms/?form=trial-license) to try out.

 ## Support

 Use the Github issue to open case.

 ## Roadmap

 We will continue to keep up with new updates from Zimbra Github.

 ## Contributing

 We accept contribution.
 You can reach out to yeak at mailhappen dot com to state your intention.

 ## Authors and acknowledgment

 Kudos to Zimbra for having FOSS available in Github.

 ## License

 See LICENSE file.

 ## Project status

 This is always on-going.